bonasome/bonaso_data_web/docs/components.md

 ```jsx
 <Select name="age_range" label="Age Range" options={[{value: 1, label: 'Option1'}, {value: 2, label: 'Option2'}]} value={state} onChange={(v) => setState(v)} search={true} /> //onChange: returns selected value
 ```
-    - *Note*: For selects with many options, enabling 'search=true' in params will display an input that the user can type into the filter the list (can also be used for selects that pull from paginated APIs)
+    - *Note*: For selects with many options, enabling 'search=true' in params will display an input that the user can type into the filter the list (can also be used for selects that pull from paginated APIs if a searchCallback is provided)

 - [Input](/src/components/reuseables/inputs/Input.jsx): A basic text input component.
 Can be passed a type prop that can specify for textarea, numbers, email, or date inputs.
 ```jsx
 <Input name='first_name' label='First name' onChange={(e) => setState(e.target.value)} value={state} type={'text'} /> //returns string of typed value
 ```

-- [SimpleDynamicRows](/src/components/reuseables/inputs/SimpleDynamicRows.jsx): This component is used for creating dynamic lists of text inputs and returns an array.
-It is really only used for creating Indicator Subcategories (and has custom deprecation logic for that), but could be expanded if similar needs arise in the future.
-For example, see [`IndicatorForm.jsx`](/src/components/indicators/IndicatorForm.jsx).

 - [ImageSelect](/src/components/reuseables/inputs/ImageSelect.jsx): This component displays a list of icons that, when hovered over, also show text.
 Can be used to select one or multiple items, and will return a single value or array as specified.
 Used to add a bit of visual flare.
 ```jsx